-To provide for a policy governing the request for business cards by Seminole County staff.
-Business cards are a means of identifying the presenter and allowing the recipient to have contact information.
-Business cards are essential for staff with public-facing positions and those who deal with customer service frequently.
+To provide for a policy governing employee requests for business cards.
+Business cards are a tool used to provided employee contact information to members of the public and are employed primarily by staff with public-facing positions.

 B. TYPES OF CARDS THAT MAY BE REQUESTED